Isrothy/neominimap.nvim/README.md

     -- Enable the plugin by default
     auto_enable = true,

+    -- Log level
     log_level = vim.log.levels.OFF,

+    -- Notification level
     notification_level = vim.log.levels.INFO,

-    -- PATH to the log file
+    -- Path to the log file
     log_path = vim.fn.stdpath("data") .. "/neominimap.log",

-    --- Minimap will not be created for files of these types exclude_filetypes = { "help" },
+    -- Minimap will not be created for buffers of these types exclude_filetypes = { "help" },

     -- Minimap will not be created for buffers of these types